Here is a look at the life of Jimmy Carter, the 39th president of the United States.

 1974 - Serves as the Democratic National Committee campaign chairman for the 1974 congressional elections.

-December 12, 1974 - Announces candidacy for president of the United States.
+December 12, 1974 - Officially announces his candidacy for president of the United States.

-- Elected as the 39th president of the U.S.
+November 2, 1976 - Elected as the 39th president of the United States.

 1982 - Becomes a professor at Emory University in Atlanta.

-in Atlanta.
-Carter Center initiatives include monitoring international elections, fighting third world diseases and seeking international peace.
-One of the key accomplishments of the Carter Center is the near eradication of Guinea worm disease, from more than three million cases in 1986 to fewer than 200 today.
+1982 - Founds the Carter Center in Atlanta, in partnership with Emory University.
+Carter Center initiatives include monitoring international elections, fighting diseases in developing countries and seeking international peace.
+One of the key accomplishments of the Carter Center is the near eradication of Guinea worm disease from more than three million cases in 1986 to 54 cases in 2019.